swissup/swissup.github.io/m2/extensions/store-maintenance/customize-page.md

 any way you want.
 Or you can create your own page and select it as maintenance page in module settings.

-**Notice**: timer on maintenance page created with help of widget.
+**Notice**: timer on maintenance page created with widget.
 This widget comes with Countdown Timer extension.
 So if you do not have Countdown Timer extension, then you do not see timer.

 Source code of maintenance page (CMS page):